 Things are a little different on the enterprise side of the equation, however.
-What it can do, is provide real-time updates and or customer positioning for various event attendees.
+What it can do, is provide real-time updates and or customer positioning for various event attendees through proximity marketing.
 For example, you could see how a particular touchpoint or stall is packed to the brim with visitors, while another has very little attention.

 Provided you set up the various locations or stops at the event appropriately, you can also keep track of where your attendees are along the customer experience or journey.
 This is referred to as customer journey wayfinding and allows you to pinpoint who is where during a particular event or timeline.